Sparse Continuation-Based Eigenvalue Tracking for Power System DDAEs: Introduction

 \subsection{Literature Review}

 Power system dynamics are commonly modeled through a set of \acp{dae} \cite{kundur:94}.
 Introducing time delays transforms the model into \acfp{ddae}.
 In the context of \ac{sssa}, the stability of linearized \acp{dae} and \acp{ddae} is determined by their eigenvalues, defined as the roots of the system’s characteristic equation.
 For \acp{ddae}, this equation is transcendental and gives rise to infinitely many eigenvalues \cite{book:eigenvalue}.
 Approximation techniques such as Pad{\'e} polynomials or spectral discretization yield a finite-dimensional linear eigenvalue problem, which can then be solved using standard numerical algorithms \cite{tzounas2020comparison}.
 These include dense-matrix methods (e.g., QR or QZ) for small to medium-sized systems, and sparse techniques (e.g., Krylov) for large-scale cases.
-However, when tracking eigenvalue trajectories as system parameters vary, repeated use of these solvers can be either computationally expensive or difficult to apply in a robust, automated manner.
+However, when tracking eigenvalue trajectories as system parameters vary, repeated use of these solvers can be either computationally expensive or challenging to apply in a fully automated setting.

 Continuation-based methods have been proposed as an alternative framework for tracking eigenvalue trajectories more efficiently.
 The core idea of continuation methods is to incrementally update the solution of a parameter-dependent problem using previously computed values.
 In the context of eigenvalue tracking, this solution consists of a subset of the system's eigenpairs, i.e., eigenvalues with their associated eigenvectors.
-Setting aside time delays, \cite{dieci2001continuation} proposes a continuation-based algorithm that employs Newton's method to follow eigenvalue trajectories of dynamical systems, highlighting the benefits of including a predictor step before each iteration.
-The authors in \cite{LIBERDA2003517} combine this approach with a Cayley transform that updates the dimension of the considered subspace at every iteration, aiming to focus the computation on the modes most critical for stability.
+For dynamical systems without time delays, \cite{dieci2001continuation} proposes a continuation-based algorithm that employs Newton's method to follow eigenvalue trajectories, highlighting the benefits of including a predictor step before each iteration.
+The authors in \cite{LIBERDA2003517} combine this approach with a Cayley transform that updates the dimension of the considered subspace at every iteration, focusing the computation on the modes most critical for stability.
 To evaluate stability margins of power systems, \cite{Wen_2006} derives eigenvalue and eigenvector sensitivities with respect to varying parameters and traces their trajectories through numerical integration.
 This approach makes it possible to identify poorly damped modes, in particular those that are critical for system stability.